 “You’ve got to ditch trust issues,” Hickman said.
 “If you don’t, then you start to become a remote micromanager.”

-Key takeaway: It's challenging to manage a remote workforce, but identifying individual needs, increasing communication and trusting your employees can help.
+It’s challenging to manage a remote workforce, but identifying individual needs, increasing communication and trusting your employees can help.

 Here are some of the many benefits of remote work for both business owners and employees:

 Small business owners who adopt a remote work environment save money on the overhead associated with having a physical office.
-For example, there are no expenses for rent, equipment, furniture, office supplies and utilities.
+For example, there are no expenses for rent, equipment, furniture, office supplies or utilities.
 According to research from Global Workplace Analytics, close to 6 in 10 employers polled cited cost savings as a big benefit of telecommuting.
-[Read related article: Free Remote Working Tools to Help Your Team Stay Connected]
+[Read related article: Best Remote Working Tools to Help Your Team Stay Connected]

 Hiring can be a big challenge for business owners, especially when your pool of potential candidates is limited by your location and hours of operation.
 Remote work removes some of those limitations, so business owners have a wider pool of candidates to consider.